awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 + `io1` volume 1,280 GiB in size or greater \(50 × 1,280 GiB = 64,000 IOPS\)
 + `io2` volume 128 GiB in size or greater \(500 × 128 GiB = 64,000 IOPS\)

 Provisioned IOPS SSD volumes provisioned with up to 32,000 IOPS support a maximum I/O size of 256 KiB and yield as much as 500 MiB/s of throughput\.
 With the I/O size at the maximum, peak throughput is reached at 2,000 IOPS\.
 Volumes provisioned with more than 32,000 IOPS \(up to the maximum of 64,000 IOPS\) yield a linear increase in throughput at a rate of 16 KiB per provisioned IOPS\.
-For example, a volume provisioned with 48,000 IOPS can support up to 750 MiB/s of throughput \(16 KiB per provisioned IOPS x 48,000 provisioned IOPS = 750 MiB/s\)\.
-To achieve the maximum throughput of 1,000 MiB/s, a volume must be provisioned with 64,000 IOPS \(16 KiB per provisioned IOPS x 64,000 provisioned IOPS = 1,000 MiB/s\)\.
+For example, a volume provisioned with 48,000 IOPS can support up to 750 MiB/s of throughput \(16 KiB per provisioned IOPS × 48,000 provisioned IOPS = 750 MiB/s\)\.
+To achieve the maximum throughput of 1,000 MiB/s, a volume must be provisioned with 64,000 IOPS \(16 KiB per provisioned IOPS × 64,000 provisioned IOPS = 1,000 MiB/s\)\.
 The following graph illustrates these performance characteristics:

 ![\[Throughput limits for io1 volumes\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/io1_throughput.png)